 The Bowflex dumbbells are very easy to use, only the twist handle type are even easier and quicker but they do not offer the same level of fine adjustment.

-As any kind of adjustable dumbbells, except for the screw collar type, the SelectTech must be placed in their own cradle trays to be able to increase and decrease the weight.
+Like with any kind of adjustable dumbbells, except for the screw collar type, the SelectTech must be placed in their own cradle trays to be able to increase and decrease the weight.

 As you select a weight resistance, the remaining plates are left in the cradle trays until you place the dumbbells back in the trays at the end of a set before dialing another weight, catching or releasing plates as required.